ebkalderon/tmachine/doc/Design Document.md

 * The vector `vicCharacters` contains the protagonist, and `vicObjects` contains a TimeMachine object "tmachine".
 Similarly, `futCharacters` contains several Eloi and Morlocks, and `futObjects` contains an Eloi dwelling and a forest.
 * `victorianEngland` and `futureEarth` are submitted to the Timeline with their appropriate parameters.
 * The Events are executed in chronological order, as if time were flowing normally.
-* From within `victorianEngland`, the TimeMachine object has its pilot property set to the protagonist and its timeline property set to the Book's Timeline object. `tmachine.travel(802701)` is invoked, which modifies the Timeline's year counter from 1895 to 802701.
+* From within `victorianEngland`, the TimeMachine object has its pilot property set to the protagonist and its timeline property set to the Book's Timeline object. `tmachine.engine->travel(802701)` is invoked, which modifies the Timeline's year counter from 1895 to 802701.
 * Now, from within the `victorianEngland` Event, we can access elements of `futureEarth` by using the `tmachine.get...()` family of methods.
 Our protagonist has just traveled through time, simultaneously able to interact with future events, yet still tied to his original time frame.
 This is consistent with real-world paradoxes like "how does a time traveler age?"
 ### Unsolved Caveats
-1. What happens when `tmachine.travel()` is invoked when there are multiple Events that occur on the same date?
+1. What happens when `tmachine.engine->travel()` is invoked when there are multiple Events that occur on the same date?
 2. Will the TimeMachine object allow Events to be modified or only read?
 3. Will it ever be necessary to read data from Events that don't exist yet in the Timeline?
 If so, can this be worked around?